AshishKumar4/FlaxDiff/README.md

 # ![](images/logo.jpeg "FlaxDiff")

+**This project is being used for the UMD Course project MSML 605: MLOps**

 **This project is partially supported by [Google TPU Research Cloud](https://sites.research.google/trc/about/).
 I would like to thank the Google Cloud TPU team for providing me with the resources to train the bigger text-conditional models in multi-host distributed settings.**

 ## A Versatile and simple Diffusion Library